WarnerMedia/all-things-open-22/slides/slides.md

 FAQs

 - When would a rules engine not be applicable?

   - Not as a starting point (_mostly_)
   - Start with something simple (if-then-else)
   - Be cognizant of the added complexity with each change

 - Is this specific to Kotlin/TypeScript?

   - Nope
   - _Computational model_ that can be replicated in any language

 - What about all the other (open-source) implementations of rules engine?
   - All are correct!
-    - Explore them and make choices based on use case
+  - Explore them and make choices based on the use case

 <img src="/images/wbd.png" width="100" style="position: absolute; right: 0px; bottom: 0px;"/>